Night Changes

 "Night Changes" is a song recorded by British-Irish boy band One Direction.
-It was written by the band alongside Jamie Scott, Julian Bunetta and John Ryan, while the production was handled by Bunetta and Ryan.
+It was written by the band alongside Jamie Scott, Julian Bunetta, and John Ryan, while the production was handled by Bunetta and Ryan.
 The song was released on 14 November 2014 as the second and final single from their fourth studio album Four.
-It also marked the last single with member Zayn Malik.
-A moderate commercial success, the track is one of the band's most critically acclaimed, receiving praise for contemplating the fleeting nature of life with depth and maturity.
+It also marked their last single with member Zayn Malik.

 Background and release

 "Night Changes" was revealed as the album's second single in an interview with radio host Scott Mills.
 The track was released on 14 November 2014, three days before the album's release.

 Composition and lyrics

 Developing on the themes of "Live While We're Young" and "Story of My Life", the song explores the rapid passage of time, seizing the moment in life, and gaining love along the way.
 The harmonies in the chorus, backed by rounds of "Oohs", give the song added depth and a "big contemplative feel."
-The song runs for 3 minutes and 47 seconds and begins in the key of A♭ major.
-2 minutes and 28 seconds into the song, the key changes to B♭ major.
-The song samples the song, "Changes" by David Bowie.
+The song runs for 3 minutes and 47 seconds and begins in the key of A♭ major; 2 minutes and 28 seconds into the song, the key changes to B♭ major.